-- 1. Overall, all subgroups were in the "Very High" range of Chronic Absenteeism.
-Due to the pandemic and the quarantine procedures implemented during the school year, this cause chronic absenteeism to increase in comparison to previous years. - 2.
-English Learners had the highest Chronic Absenteeism rate at 31.6% (57 students). - 3.
-FES will continue to work on decreasing overall chronic absenteeism.
+- 1. Four subgroups were in the level 3 (yellow) range for chronic absenteeism (All Students, English Learners, Socioecomonically Disadvantaged, and Students with Disabilities. - 2.
+Students with Disabilities had the highest Chronic Absenteeism rate at 16.1% (56 students).

+3. FES will continue to work on decreasing overall chronic absenteeism.
 FES will continue to monitor student attendance and hold SART (School Attendance Review Team) meetings at the school site to address chronic absenteeism.
 FES will continue to notify parents in writing regarding attendance concerns, and utilize the School Resource Officer.
 The site will continue to hold attendance SSTs for students that are chronically absent.
 The site will continue to educate parents on the importance of attendance and the impact it has on student achievement during IEPs/504 meetings.
 The FES PBIS team will continue to implement student connectedness strategies to increase student engagement in the classroom and school.